 Princess Kaʻiulani’s Birthday (October 16, 1875)

-Feast Day: King Kamehameha IV and Queen Emma
+Diocesan Feast Day: King Kamehameha IV and Queen Emma

 King Kamehameha V’s Birthday (December 11, 1830)

-Thanks to a generous grant from the Orvis Foundation.
+Our beautiful evensongs are made possible thanks to a generous grant from the Orvis Foundation.

 Recent and Upcoming Services